Canadian trademark law: Advantages of trademark registration

 According to section 19 of the Act the owner of a valid registered trade mark has the exclusive right to the mark's use throughout Canada in respect of the wares or services for which it is registered.
 Section 20 provides that no unapproved person may sell, distribute, or advertise wares or services in association with a confusing trademark or trade name and section 22 further prohibits a non-owner from using a registered mark in any manner likely to deteriorate the value of the goodwill attached to the mark.

 The common law protects marks by recognizing the owner's right to exclusive uses, subject to the geographical and market boundaries of the owner's established trade reputation.
 Registration also allows the owner to register in other countries that adhere to the International Convention for the Protection of Industrial Property.

 Duration and termination

-A duly registered trademark is valid for fifteen years and may be renewed in perpetuity, making it the only form of intellectual property with statutory protections that do not definitively expire.
+Prior to June 17, 2019, a duly registered trademark was valid for fifteen years and could be renewed in perpetuity.
+On June 17, 2019, amendments to section 46 of the Trademarks Act reduced this validity period to ten years for all future registrations and renewals.
+The renewable nature of trademark registrations makes it the only form of intellectual property with statutory protections that do not definitively expire.
 However, sections 44 and 45 of the Act permit the registrar to require, from time to time, owners submit information or evidence regarding the ongoing usage of registered marks.
 If a trademark is abandoned, shows no evidence of being used or is not renewed, the Registrar of Trademarks may expunge the trademark from the register.